RAdvaithVIT/Web-Dev-Journey/README.md

    This is my first project using both HTML and CSS to make colourful flashcards for the associated colours written in Spanish.
 5. Web Design Agency Project:
    The project designs a very simple home-webpage for a web-design agency.
+6. Flag of Laos Project:
+   Using CSS to create the flag of Laos.
+A simple exercise to learn CSS designing.